Sequin delivers industry-leading performance for change data capture (CDC), sustaining 40k operations per second (40 MB/s) with 55ms average latency.

 Sequin

-The primary benchmark test for Sequin is 10,000 operations per second for 60 minutes.
-This was the throughput value for which Sequin had stable latency figures, though we observed Sequin burst above 28k ops/sec during our testing.
+The primary benchmark test for Sequin is 40k operations per second for 60 minutes with an average row size of 1KB.
+The total bandwidth throughput was 40MB/s.
+These are throughput values for which Sequin had stable latency figures, though we observed Sequin burst above 50k ops/sec (50MB/s) during our testing.

-At this throughput, Sequin achieved 22.3 ms average latency and 33.9 ms 99th percentile latency.
+At this throughput, Sequin achieved 55ms average latency and 253ms 99th percentile latency.

 Debezium

-We then tested Debezium at the same throughput but unfortunately observed latency grow unbounded as Debezium fell behind:
+We then tested Debezium at 10k ops/sec but unfortunately observed latency grow unbounded as Debezium fell behind:

-Debezium was deployed with 8 MCUs which is equivalent to 16 vCPUs and 32 GB of memory.
-Sequin was provisioned with half of each of these resources.
+Debezium was deployed with 8 MCUs which is equivalent to 8 vCPUs and 32 GB of memory.
+This is the maxiumum number of MCUs provisionable through AWS MSK Connect.
 Additionally, Debezium was deployed with all configurations recommended in the AWS Debezium deployment guide.
 However, additional tuning was not performed by the Sequin team, so let us know if you have suggestions for improving Debezium’s performance.

 Therefore we retested Debezium at 6k ops/sec.
 At this throughput, Debezium had incredibly stable latency figures of 258.4 ms average latency and 498.7 ms 99th percentile latency.